 You probably started out with a savings account when you were a teenager that earned next to nothing when it came to interest on your money.
 The older you got, the more you realized you needed to make some changes when it came to where your money was residing.
 You moved your financial assets into CDs, mutual funds, stocks, bonds, and other investments.
 Then, you kept moving them around these financial vehicles because the market conditions were always changing.

 Guess what?
-You need to do the same with your project management PMP certification.
-In line with “keep your eyes on project management salaries” (above), you may need to move around a bit to maximize your PMP certification.
+You need to do the same with your certification.
+In line with “keep your eyes on project management salaries” (above), you may need to move around a bit to maximize your opportunities.
 Here’s a phenomenon you may want to consider.
 When you leave one job to take another job for a 20% increase in salary, do you know more on the day you start the new job than the day you left the old job?
 Probably not.
 What changed?
 Your job!
-You had the guts necessary to move from one position to the next and maximize your project management PMP Certification!
+You had the guts necessary to move from one position to the next!

 • Project Management Niche Career Development

 You need to earn 60 PDUs every three years to keep your PMP status current.
 There are a number of people who will go PDU chasing and collect anything and everything that’s out there to earn their 60 PDUs.
-Their first question is “how many PDUs do I earn?”.
+Their first question is “how many PDUs do I earn?”
 Don’t do this!
 Your first question should be “what will I learn?”
-You must have an educational path you’re following when it comes to maximizing your project management PMP Certification.
+You must have an educational path you’re following.
 We all know that specialists in the medical field make more than generalists.
 Look at your insurance card.
 Your primary care Doctor is paid [x] and your Specialist is paid [x] plus 25%-50%.
 Become a project management specialist.
 Take courses that take you down the path of a risk specialist, scheduling specialist, procurement specialist or whatever other project management discipline you find intriguing.

 • Take Advantage of PMP Networking Opportunities